ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 others go.
 Then let us all, when we
 commence To slander friend or foe, Think
 of the harm one word may do To those we
 little know.
-Remember curses, so
+Remember curses, sometimes,
+like Our chiekens, &quot; roost at home Don&#x27;t
+speak of others&#x27; faults until We have
+none of her own. —The Country Gentleman.
 </td></tr></table>

 ---